kirurobo/UniWinApiAsset/README.md

 I'm sorry that the document hasn't prepared.
 Please read the sample project (^-^;

 ## Attention

 - Since I haven't known how to get window handle certainly, rarely you might operate with another window.
   - (On the other hand, you can designate and operate other windows)
 - You might be forced to down the application if the window lost the "Close" button or if you cannot see the window since the window goes to somewhere.

+## About transparent types

+- Alpha
+  - Alpha channel is enabled.
+  - If you use touch instead of a mouse, hit testing may cause discomfort.
+  - Internally, this library uses DWM (Desktop Window Manager) APIs.
+- ColorKey
+  - Only one color you specify will be transparent.
+  - Hit testing is natural for touch.
+  - The key color can be specified in WindowController.keyColor.
+    - The default color is 0x010001.
+  - Internally, this library uses the layered window.

 ## FAQ

 - The transparent application looks false on Editor
   - This is because of the specification.
 You have to build to confirm the transparent appearance.
   - You cannot let the Game window transparent.
 I suppose it's because something paints the background.
   - Normally the operation object is Game View.
 If the view is docked with other views, the object is the whole window.

 ## License